laurenwilner/github_training_site/_book/05_solo-workflow.md

 Re-run your previous R code (highlight all the previous code and hit command + Return [Mac] or control + Enter [Windows]).
 Then run the newly-added code line by line to see what it is doing.
 Save the updated .R file by pushing the save icon.
 Track the changes using Git.
 Go to the Bash/Terminal window.
-Type "git status".
+Type `git status`.
 Which files have been modified?
 Which files are new and untracked?

 ```